voxeet/voxeet-sdk-ios/README.md

 Create a conference.
 You can call `join` method if creation succeeds.

 #### Parameters
--   `parameters` **[String: Any]?** - Option for passing some parameters when you create a conference, such as `conferenceAlias` (e.g., `["conferenceAlias": "myCustomConferenceAlias", "conferenceType": "standard", "metadata": ["stats": false, "liveRecording": false], "params": ["videoCodec": "VP8"/"H264"]]`).
+-   `parameters` **[String: Any]?** - Option for passing some parameters when you create a conference, such as `conferenceAlias` (e.g., `["conferenceAlias": "myCustomConferenceAlias", "metadata": ["stats": false, "liveRecording": false], "params": ["videoCodec": "VP8"/"H264"]]`).
 Those parameters are specific to a conference and should not be confused with `userInfo`.
 -   `success` **((_ json: [String: Any]?) -> Void)?** - A block object to be executed when the server connection sequence ends.
 This block has no return value and takes a `[String: Any]` argument that corresponds to a JSON dictionary object.
 -   `fail` **((_ error: NSError) -> Void)?** - A block object to be executed when the server connection sequence ends.
 This block has no return value and takes a single `NSError` argument that indicates whether the connection to the server succeeded.